 Is there tax in Spain for foreigners?

 Yes, foreigners in Spain, including those from outside the European Economic Area, are subject to various taxes.
-This encompasses taxes for American retirees in Spain and expat taxes in Spain.
+This encompasses taxes for American retirees in Spain and expat taxes.

 Foreigners must also consider the fair market value of their assets when dealing with tax returns and primary tax forms.

-The availability of tax credits and adherence to tax rules are essential aspects of the tax system in Spain for foreigners.
+The availability of tax credits and adherence to tax rules are essential aspects of the Spanish tax system for foreigners.

 Who oversees the banking system in Spain?